cosine bell

 in a tracer \(\psi\) once around the sphere, returning to its initial location.

-The task is a convergence test with time step varying proportionately to grid
+task is a convergence test with time step varying

-step of the task is a plot like the
+step of each task is a plot like the following showing convergence

 variant also includes visualization of the initial